 The balance of these three parts is interconnected and affects everything from posture and alignment of the spine, to overall muscular health of the whole body and balance and composition of the feet.
 The incisors offer guidance for the temporal mandibular joint, and the pattern of wear in the molars is simply the expression of the balance and rotation occurring in the TMJ.
 As the horse chews, the jaw rotates through a range of motion and the molar tables slide across each other grinding the food.
 This sliding and grinding process stimulates the periodontal ligaments in each tooth, which causes eruption of the teeth.
-The tongue rotates during this process as well, suspended from the hyoid apparatus, which is a very delicate set of bones directly connected and suspended from both sides of the TMJs.
+The tongue rotates during this process as well, suspended from the hyoid apparatus, which is a very delicate set of bones directly connected and suspended from both sides of the skull.

 Both the balance and texture of the teeth are critical to the correct and healthy function of the TMJ, the whole mouth which is the first step in the digestive system, and the whole body.
-The TMJ has nine cranial nerves and twelve meridians that run through or around it, and because of its close proximity and interaction with the brain and spinal cord the balance here is highly influential to the wellness of the entire body.
+The TMJ has many cranial nerves and meridians that run on or around it, and because of its close proximity and interaction with the brain and spinal cord the balance here is highly influential to the wellness of the entire body.
 Additionally, the texture in the molar tables is what causes vibration when the teeth have contact with each other, and the vibration stimulates the periodontal ligaments in each tooth.
 Periodontal ligaments connect directly to the trigeminal nerve, and the neurological system for the whole body.

 So the articulate and delicate balance of the teeth is important to the balance and function of the TMJ which affects the whole body, but additionally, the texture in the occlusal surfaces of the teeth is critical to the neurological and neuromuscular health of the whole horse.
 This is why floating the sharp points off without careful consideration for the individual’s anatomy, or floating the whole mouth with power instruments that change the surface texture and composition of the teeth, is not beneficial to the horse.
 There is a very specific texture that is natural and important to preserve in both the molar arcades and the incisors.
 Also, making straight lines to please the human eye is not in alignment with the natural and dynamic angles and curves of a horse’s mouth.

 It is also important to understand briefly the hyoid, from which the tongue is suspended in the mouth.
 As the horse chews, the tongue rotates in the mouth to form a bolus composed of the food material and saliva which contains enzymes to aid in digestion.
-The hyoid apparatus is suspended from the TMJ, and so an imbalance in the TMJ contributes directly to hyoid imbalance, which can then be perpetuated by restricted range of motion and unbalanced rotation of the tongue.
+The hyoid apparatus is suspended very close to the TMJ, and so an imbalance in the TMJ contributes directly to hyoid imbalance, which can then be perpetuated by restricted range of motion and unbalanced rotation of the tongue.
 Or, if the teeth are causing a restricted rotation of the TMJ, the horse may compensate during chewing with an unnatural rotation of the tongue, causing tension and inflammation in the hyoid area and the TMJ.
 When the hyoid is not functioning optimally and there is tension in the TMJ and surrounding areas, additional pressure on the tongue as often occurs with use of a bit, can cause the horse to become reactive and additionally inflamed in the TMJ area and entire body.

 The hyoid has direct and multifaceted connection to both front limbs and tension in the connective tissues affects relaxation and range of motion in the poll, neck, shoulders and whole body.
 The TMJ and hyoid are large components of the stomatognathic system, which includes everything from the withers forward and governs the posture and balance for the entire body.
 Because of its proximity and close interaction with the poll and cranium the balance of the TMJ also has a large impact on craniosacral wellness, affecting greatly the balance and movement of the hind end.